9 Meaningful Thanksgiving Traditions You’re Going to Want to Steal

 Spread the love

-We as a family choose a special person from our senior community that we know have no family to share Thanksgiving with and invite them to share our dinner and story telling.
+We as a family choose a special person from our senior community that we know has no family to share Thanksgiving with and invite them to share our dinner and story telling.
 We all sit around the table during dessert and tell a story that made an impact during this year.
-We take a family picture and include the “new” addition to the family.
+We take a family picture and include the "new" addition to the family.
 We pack a basket with leftovers and other goodies.
-Later we deliver our Thanksgiving picture framed and wrapped.—Marina Castle Kelley.
-Speaking of Thanksgiving traditions, here are some things you never knew about the Macy’s parade.
+Later we deliver our Thanksgiving picture framed and wrapped. —Marina Castle Kelley.
+Speaking of Thanksgiving traditions, here are some things you never knew about the Macy's parade.